ThoughtWorks-SEA/developer-training/docs/backend/mongoose-validation.md

 # Mongoose validation

 Previously, we used Joi for validation of our data.
-With Mongoose, we can and should still use Joi, but now we want to learn about implementing this validation directly in Mongoose.
+With Mongoose, we can still use Joi, but now we want to learn about implementing this validation directly in Mongoose.

 In the schema, you can specify the validators.
 You have already saw some such as `required`.